 Verdict: With an attractive curve to the usual design, the Delta Faucet RP50781SS scores top marks in style and only slightly less in functionality.

-Moen does it again, this time with a soap/lotion dispenser that will fit in any kitchen or bathroom.
+Moen does it again, this time with a large capacity soap/lotion dispenser that will fit in any kitchen or bathroom.

 One of the greatest attributes of a soap dispenser is its flexibility.